 The City of Pasadena’s Building & Safety Division continues to accept and process applications during the COVID-19 emergency.
-Although the Permit Center remains closed to the public, permit applications, new submittals, resubmittals and revisions can be submitted using the steps outlined below.
+To verify if the Permit Center is open, and for current submittal instructions, please visit: https://www.cityofpasadena.net/planning/#permit-center-status

 Permit Applications can be found at:

 For questions regarding these procedures:

 Please call: 626-744-4200 (leave a message and a staff member will return your call 24-48 hours)

 New permitting software went live on June 11th, 2020.
 The new software includes service enhancement and also changes to application submittal requirements and inspection request.
 For additional information, please visit www.cityofpasadena.net/PermitCenterOnline